Jane's Addiction: 1985–1987: Formation and Jane's Addiction

 Jane's Addiction formed from the remains of frontman Perry Farrell's previous band, Psi Com.
-In mid-1985, Farrell was searching for a bassist to replace Kelly Wheeler in the faltering Psi-com.
-He was introduced to Eric Avery by Carla Bozulich (later of The Geraldine Fibbers), and the pair bonded over a mutual appreciation of Joy Division and The Velvet Underground.
+In mid-1985, Farrell was searching for a bassist to replace Kelly Wheeler in the faltering Psi Com.
+He was introduced to Eric Avery by Carla Bozulich (later of the Geraldine Fibbers), and the pair bonded over a mutual appreciation of Joy Division and the Velvet Underground.
 They began to practice together, although Avery never became a full-fledged member of Farrell's disintegrating group.

 The new band was dubbed "Jane's Addiction" in honor of Farrell's housemate, Jane Bainter, who was their muse and inspiration.
-"My girlfriend [Casey Niccoli] and I were sitting in the car…" Farrell recalled, "and we started to think about band names.
+However, the play on words also seems to be there suggesting that "Jane's" signifies "Chains", being a synonym for addiction (i.e. a corrosive habit).
+"My girlfriend Casey Niccoli and I were sitting in the car," Farrell recalled, "and we started to think about band names.
 She threw in Jane's Heroin Experience.
 I thought it wasn't vague enough.
 If you want to invite people in, you don't want to put heroin on your door."

 In its formative incarnation, Jane's Addiction went through four guitarists and featured Matt Chaikin, formerly of Kommunity FK, on drums.

 After Chaikin failed to show up for rehearsals, Farrell sought a new drummer.
 Avery's younger sister Rebecca suggested her boyfriend Stephen Perkins.
 Avery was uncertain because of their differing tastes in music, but eventually relented.
 After Perkins was hired, the drummer and Rebecca promised to get their friend Dave Navarro into the group.
 Based on Perkins' recommendation, the band auditioned and hired Navarro.

 Jane's Addiction became a sensation on the Los Angeles club scene, primarily headlining at Scream, and won interest from a variety of record labels.
 While the group decided to sign with Warner Bros.
 Records, they insisted on releasing their debut on independent record label Triple X Records first.
 The band's manager negotiated the largest advance up to that point, with Warner Bros. signing the band for between $250,000 to $300,000.
 In January 1987, the band recorded its debut Jane's Addiction during a performance at the Roxy Theatre, at a cost of $4,000.
 Before the album's release, Jane's Addiction supported British band Love and Rockets on a two-month tour in late 1987.
 In late 1987, the band opened for former Bauhaus vocalist Peter Murphy at the now demolished Fender's Ballroom in Long Beach.